Media Moment: Jessica Isaac

 What led to your interest in writing?
 What led to your interest in photography?

 I’ve always loved the slow, introspective nature of writing.
-I tend to veer on the side of introverted, so writing is the perfect way for me to express what’s inside my head without the dark cloud of social anxiety getting in the way.
+Though, I tend to veer on the side of introverted, so writing is the perfect way for me to express what’s inside my head without the dark cloud of social anxiety getting in the way.
 In a similar manner, I gravitate toward architectural and still life photography for the same reason.
 While I love to look at candid photography, it’s my tendency to want to have more control and intention with the images I produce.
 Shooting interiors (which is what I specialize in) allows me to be slow and intentional to create a final image that is more aspirational than photo-journalistic.
 Writing about and photographing home interiors is the perfect subject for me, as the beauty of a home’s design feels very intimate and self-reflective.

 What is something that you would like people to know about freelance writing?